noahwebb13/Carrier_File_Pipeline/README.md

 *Additional Info:*

 *Often, clients will include optional text within the file name.
 Some files received will include this info and some will not.
-Because of this, the code uses regular expression to get the index position of the file date.*
+Because of this, the code uses regular expression to get the index position of the file date.
+See `RealMedCarrier` below for an example.*

 ![alt text](images/config_1.png)